mikejonas/transit/react-native-app/README.md

 I think it's better to let Metro Bundler run in its own terminal.
 Open a _new_ terminal from the _root_ of the React Native project and run the following command to start either or both the _Android_ or _iOS_ app:

-### For Android

 ```bash
 npm run ios
 npm run android
 ```

-If everything is set up _correctly_, the app should open in the Emulator

 ## Step 5: Modifying the App

-With the App running, you can make changes and you can see them reflected in the App.

-Pretty much everything lives in the /app directory
+Pretty much everything lives in the `/app` directory.
+Changes should be reflected live in the app simulator.

-- **/navigators**: Handles the navigation between different screens.
+- `/navigators`: Handles the navigation between different screens.
 It's common to have multiple navigators to handle different unique flows in the app.
-- **/screens**: These are the pages of the app.
+- `/screens`: These are the pages of the app.
 They're usually passed into different routes in a navigator
-- **/components**: Reusable UI elements that have standardized to the apps theming and layout
+- `/components`: Reusable UI elements that have standardized to the apps theming and layout

 # Troubleshooting